 Mr. Mack regularly counsels and represents public and private businesses and their owners, officers and directors in negotiations, mediation and litigation involving commercial law matters.
 His practice includes the following areas:

 - Antitrust and Competition.
-Mr. Mack provides advice to manufacturers, suppliers, distributors, hospitals, healthcare providers and other service providers regarding the antitrust aspects of product distribution and pricing, resale price maintenance plans, promotional programs and rebates, differential pricing, as well as joint ventures, competitor collaboration, and other types of transactions.
+Mr. Mack provides advice to manufacturers, suppliers, distributors, hospitals, healthcare providers and other service providers regarding the antitrust aspects of product distribution and pricing, mergers, resale price maintenance plans, promotional programs and rebates, differential pricing, as well as joint ventures, competitor collaboration, and other types of transactions.
 He also represents clients in federal court and before government agencies, including the Federal Trade Commission, on issues involving trade regulation, predatory and discriminatory pricing, price-fixing, monopolization and unfair competition claims.
-He is identified as one of the leading antitrust lawyers in Pennsylvania in Chambers USA: America's Leading Lawyers for Business.
-The Guide states that clients were impressed by his "presence in the courtroom" and his "thorough due diligence and his opinions" on antitrust law.
-Mr. Mack also has consistently recognized as a Pennsylvania Super Lawyer in the antitrust field and in 2008 was named as one of the top 10 outstanding healthcare antitrust lawyers in the United States.
+He is identified as one of the leading antitrust lawyers in Pennsylvania in Chambers USA: America's Leading Lawyers for Business and as a “Local Litigation Star” in the areas of antitrust, general commercial and securities litigation by Benchmark Litigation.
+The Chambers Guide states that clients were impressed by his "presence in the courtroom" and his "thorough due diligence and his opinions" on antitrust law.
+Mr. Mack also has been consistently recognized as a Pennsylvania Super Lawyer in the antitrust field and in was named as one of the top 10 outstanding healthcare antitrust lawyers in the United States.

 - Trademark Protection and Anti-Counterfeiting.
 Mr. Mack assists brand owners in working cooperatively to implement trademark protection and anti-counterfeiting programs.
 He is counsel to the U.S. Golf Manufacturers Anti-Counterfeiting Working Group, which consists of the world's leading golf manufacturers.
 He supervises that group's efforts to investigate and prosecute those involved with distributing counterfeit products in China in the online marketplace.

 - Franchising and Distribution.
-Mr. Mack regularly represents franchise owners and dealerships, franchisors, franchise system cooperatives and franchise associations in a wide range of industries.
+Mr. Mack regularly represents manufacturers, suppliers, franchisors, franchisees, franchise system cooperatives and franchise associations in a wide range of industries.
 He has negotiated system franchise agreements and other contracts and litigated and negotiated settlements of major antitrust and class action disputes affecting franchise systems.
+He provides counsel to manufacturers and suppliers regarding distribution arrangements, dealer termination and the formation and restructuring of distribution arrangements.
 He has been involved in some of the most important franchise and dealership cases in the country, including class action cases involving franchise advertising funds and the pricing of products sold to franchisees.
-He has also successfully represented franchisees and dealers in cases involving co-branding, dual distribution and encroachment.
+He has also represented manufacturers, suppliers, franchisees and dealers in cases involving co-branding, dual distribution, termination and encroachment.
 He has appeared on national television discussing franchising issues and cases that he has handled have been the subject of articles in The National Law Journal, Wall Street Journal, USAToday, The Washington Post, Business Week, Financial Times, Barron's, Franchise Times and The American Lawyer.

 - Constitutional Law.
 Mr. Mack advises media and other clients regarding defamation and libel claims.
 He has represented clients before the United States Supreme Court and the Pennsylvania Supreme Court in cases involving the First Amendment right to free speech.
 He also counsels clients regarding other constitutional issues, including the export, commerce and takings clauses.